Erykah Badu: Personal life

-Legal issues and controversies
+Legal issues

-On April 2, 2010, Badu was charged with disorderly conduct for appearing nude in Dealey Plaza in Dallas, Texas while filming the social-political, performance art, self-directed music video for her single "Window Seat".
-No witnesses called police at the time of the incident, but the Dallas Police Department actively sought witnesses after the release of the video.
+On April 2, 2010, Badu was charged with disorderly conduct for appearing nude in Dealey Plaza in Dallas, Texas, while filming the music video for her single "Window Seat" during March, 2010.
+The video debuted online March 27, 2010.
+The video had been filmed spontaneously, without notifying Dallas government officials.
+Though Badu's performance had an estimated hundreds of eyewitnesses, none complained to police at the time of the incident.
+After the video gained attention online, the Dallas Police Department actively sought witnesses and complainants.
 Sgt.
 Warren Mitchell said the decision to cite Badu for a misdemeanor punishable by a fine of up to $500 came after witness Ida Espinosa, 32, of Vernon, offered a sworn statement to police Thursday, April 1.
 Espinosa declined to comment to The Associated Press.
 On April 28, 2010, Badu pleaded not guilty rather than paying the fee by mail.
 On August 13, she paid the $500 ticket and began a term of six months' probation.